 Maybe you are going to spend hours scrambling up Opal Ridge.
 Maybe you are planning to spend the day climbing Wasootch Peak.
 Whichever hike you’re doing in Kananaskis, you’ll want to unwind on a patio before the drive back to Calgary.
 Instead of making a detour into Bragg Creek (which is also a good option), stop at Forte restaurant and patio at the Pomeroy Kananaskis Mountain Lodge.
 The Italian menu features oven-roasted pizzas, house-made pastas and great mountain views.

 After a hike near Canmore

 This pub is right on the corner of Railway Avenue and 8th Street, so chances are you’ll be driving past it on your way out of Canmore.
 After you’ve hiked Grassi Lakes or Ha Ling Peak, stop for a drink and a snack (like nachos, chicken wings or other classic pub items) and enjoy them on the large, tree-shaded patio that looks out to Policeman’s Creek.

 Go to: The Bear Street Tavern

 Be sure to stop into Banff’s town centre after hiking all day in Banff National Park.
-At The Bear Street Tavern, a casual pub, you can relax post-hike on one of two patios.
-There is a street-side patio and a courtyard patio.
-At both patios, there are umbrellas to keep you shaded and they aren't too loud and bustling — the restaurant isn't located right on Banff Avenue.
+At The Bear Street Tavern, a casual pub, you can relax post-hike on the patio.
+At the courtyard patio, there are umbrellas to keep you shaded and it isn’t too loud and bustling — the restaurant isn’t located right on Banff Avenue.
 Treat yourself to a Tavern pizza and a frosty beer (or two, if you’re not the designated driver).

 211 Bear St., Banff, 403-762-2021, bearstreettavern.ca